-Get qualified to work as a professional trainer and assessor in Australian TAFEs and Registered Training Organisations with Australia’s “Train the Trainer” qualification, the TAE40116 Certificate IV in Training and Assessment.
 As Australia’s top vocational trainer qualification, the TAE40116 Certificate IV in Training and Assessment course will provide you with the training and help you develop the confidence to become a qualified trainer, facilitator or assessor in either the workplace or a VET environment.
 Once you’ve completed your training, you’ll be qualified to tackle roles such as:

-- ✔ TAFE Teacher
+- ✔ Enterprise Trainer/Assessor

-- ✔ Registered Training Organisation (RTO) Trainer or Assessor
+- ✔ Registered Training Organisation (RTO) Trainer/Assessor

 - ✔ Vocational Education Teacher